NavyaG-lab/Tech-writer/how-tos/itaipu/flow_of_control.md

    multiple sub-dags (see airflow for definition of those) in order to parallelize or split the entire huge dag sensibly.

+## Evaluator

+Before a op is fed to the steps builder, the evaluator verifies if the dataset is already committed or aborted.
+In either case, it skips the re-evaluation and returns the appropriate result.
+If any of the steps result in a failure, it checks the tier of the dataset.
+Tier defines the importance/criticality of a dataset and,
+based on the tier of a dataset, we decide what to do in case the dataset fails

+A Tier 0 dataset's failure will result in the faiure of a job and require manual intervention of the Hausmeister to fix the job.

+Any Tier 1 dataset that fails in CheckIntegrity step will be aborted and the job will move on to the next op

+Any Tier 2 dataset that fails will be automatically aborted and job will move on to the next op

 ## Evaluator steps